the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-resources.md

 - [ ] Define reproducibility for yourself.

 ### What to learn next?
-Open Research would be a good chapter to read next.
+{ref}`rr-open` would be a good chapter to read next.
-If you want to start learning hands-on practices, we recommend reading the Version Control chapter next.
+If you want to start learning hands-on practices, we recommend reading the {ref}`rr-vcs` chapter next.

 ## Further Reading